 When our immune system notices there is something foreign in our body, it reacts by revving-up and destroying foreign objects.
 Part of the way it does this is by producing cytokines (a type of signalling molecule) which produces inflammation.
-When a leaky gut is present, the immune system gets to work trying to destroy the waste making its way into our body.
-Although our immune system tries its best, over time it becomes overloaded.
-It seems that no matter how much ‘destroying’ it does, this waste still pushes through.
+The immune system gets to work trying to attack the waste making its way into our body.
+It becomes confused with the constant attacking it makes and over time it becomes overloaded.
 Insult, after insult, our immune system begins to somewhat malfunction.
 This causes our body to become more susceptible to viruses and illness.
 It may also get ‘mixed up’ between which cells are ‘good’ and ‘bad’ – leading to autoimmunity.

 What Causes of Leaky Gut?

 Causes of Leaky Gut lie in 3 main areas, your history, lifestyle and diet: